Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 # Conversation Routing

-Every Conversation in Live Agent can have an assignee.
-An assignee can be manually added to the Conversation via the web console, the API, or automatically via an available round-robin assignment system.
-This doc explains how you can assign an Agent to a Conversation.
+In Cognigy Live Agent, conversation routing refers to the mechanism by which incoming conversations are assigned and distributed to the appropriate agents for handling.
+It involves intelligent routing algorithms that analyze agent availability and workload to determine the best recipient for each conversation.
+Cognigy Live Agent's conversation routing ensures that conversations are efficiently directed to the right agents or teams, facilitating prompt and effective customer support.
+This feature optimizes resource utilization and enhances human agent productivity.

 ## Manual Assignment
-<div class="divider"></div>

-A Conversation can be manually assigned to two categories of users.
+A Conversation can be manually assigned to the following categories of users:

-1. Agents who have access to the Inbox in which the Conversation is created.
-2. Administrators who can access every Conversation in the system.
+- any agents
+- supervisors
+- administrators

 To assign an Agent or admin to a Conversation, an admin/Agent can select the assignee from the dropdown menu titled "Assigned Agent" from the "Conversation Details" section in the right-hand sidebar, as shown below.